Is black rice the same as wild rice?

 No, black rice and wild rice are not the same; they are distinct varieties of rice with different characteristics.

-- Texture: Black rice has a slightly sticky texture when cooked and a nutty flavor.
+• Texture: Black rice has a slightly sticky texture when cooked and, a nutty flavor.

 The origin of black rice

 Black rice has a long history and is believed to have originated in Asia, particularly in regions like China and India.
 It has been cultivated for centuries and was once considered a luxury food reserved for royalty and the elite.
-The rice gets its characteristic dark color from pigments called anthocyanins, which also contribute to its high antioxidant content.

 Over time, black rice has spread to other parts of the world, and today it is cultivated in various countries, including China, Indonesia, the Philippines, Thailand, and the United States.
-It is also valued for its unique color and nutty flavor.

 The origin of wild rice